bhumika25bai10951-coder/Smart-Electricity-Billing-and-Consumer-Management-System/statement.md

 * Display the payment status.
 * Validate meter readings.

-The current version is a **console-based Java application**.
+The current version is a console-based Java application.
 It can later be extended with database connectivity, graphical user interface, multiple customer records, and online payment functionality.

 ---

-## 3. Target Users
+3. Target Users

 The main target users of this system are:

-### 👨‍💼 Electricity Department Staff
+Electricity Department Staff:
 Staff can use the system to enter customer details, meter readings, and generate electricity bills.

-### 👤 Electricity Consumers
+Electricity Consumers:
 Consumers can use the system to view their electricity consumption, bill amount, and payment status.

-### 🎓 Students / Learners
+Students / Learners:
 The project can also be used as an educational application to understand Java programming and Object-Oriented Programming concepts.

 ---

-## 4. High-Level Features
+4. High-Level Features

-### 4.1 Customer Management
+4.1 Customer Management:
 The system accepts and displays:

 * Customer ID